-Counseling on TBI and CTE
+Counseling on TBI (PTSD) and CTE

 - Acknowledge their issues and concerns. - Don't over explain or hedge your answer. - The risk of developing dementia from a single concussion is zero.
-The risk of developing dementia from 10 concussions is just barely above zero. - Undertreated symptoms (post-concussion, mental health, pain) may be a more relevant risk factor for dementia. - Lifestyle factors, general wellness, and integration into society are biggest risk factors
+The risk of developing dementia from 10 concussions is just barely above zero. - Undertreated symptoms (post-concussion, mental health, pain) may be a more relevant risk factor for dementia.
+Treating PTSD with an evidence-based treatment can help! - Lifestyle factors, general wellness, and integration into society are biggest risk factors